imagej/imagej.github.io/_pages/Why_Closed-Source_Is_Wrong.md

 QuickTime for Java is a small component on top of the QuickTime SDK (software development kit).
 In theory, it should make it easy to create movies in QuickTime format.
 In practice, it is a hassle:

--   QuickTime is only supported on Windows and MacOSX.
+-   QuickTime is only supported on Windows and macOS.
 Good bye, Linux users.
--   QuickTime for Java is not supported on 64-bit MacOSX.
+-   QuickTime for Java is not supported on 64-bit macOS.
 Which means that every time you try to write a QuickTime movie on that platform, it complains that QuickTime is not installed.
-Good bye, almost every new MacOSX user.
+Good bye, almost every new macOS user.
 -   QuickTime for Java does not follow a standard API (see also "Java Media Framework" below).
 So you will never be able to write code that writes movies in general.
 You will always have to special-case QuickTime.
 Goodbye, disgusted developers.

 All in all, QuickTime is just a nuisance, and were it not for Apple shipping it by default with every of their computers, the format would be long dead: the .avi format is a much more open and wider-spread format that does everything QuickTime ever could do, and more.